 Recommended List of Conditions for a Deal

-Edison owes us $120 MM (need to get the exact number from Tribolet) tied to the negative PX credit (also need to get any other dollars that are owed).
+Edison owes us $120 MM (need to get the exact number from Tribolet) tied to EES’ negative PX credit claim (also need to get any other dollars that are owed).

 In the best case, Edison should pay us what they owe us now, or at least a significant portion of what they owe us.

-In the alternative, Edison must acknowledge that they owe us the negative PX credit and must drop their opposition to paying us the credit at the California PUC.Agree to pay Enron Wind in full payment for past due and going forward power deliveries.
+In the alternative, Edison must acknowledge that they owe EES the negative PX credit and must drop their opposition to paying EES the PX credit at the California PUC.

-Agree that Enron Wind can deliver up to the nameplate capacity on existing contracts.

-Assure transmission access for the nameplate amount on all Enron Wind contracts
+In either case, Edision must acknowledge that they will pay EES the cash rather than any retail customers.

+Agree to pay Enron Wind Corp. in full payment for past due and going forward power deliveries.

+Edison must agree to support QF workout language as originally proposed in SBx47 with voluntary energy payment scheme and provide opportunities for renegotiated QF contracts.

-Edison must secure the Governor’s support for and active pursuit of a fix to the prohibition on Direct Access included in the bill authorizing DWR to purchase on behalf of the utilities (AB1X).
+Edison must agree to fully support the fix to the prohibition on Direct Access.
+As a core element, Edison must secure the Governor’s support for and active pursuit of a fix to the prohibition on Direct Access included in the bill authorizing DWR to purchase on behalf of the utilities (AB1X).

+Edison must agree that the AB1890 rate freeze effectively ends March 31, 2002, implying a PX Credit mechanism in place until that time.

+Edison must agree to replace the PX Credit mechanism with a “bottoms-up” approach similar to the Pennsylvania model with new rates implemented no later than April 1, 2002.

+Edison must agree that by assuming all DWR contracts it will require no “stranded cost” mechanism going forward after April 1, 2002.

 Edison must secure the Governor’s support for and active pursuit of an end to the array of State-sponsored investigations into wholesale power prices.
 In short, end the effort to chase supply out of the state.

 Edison must secure agreement with the Governor that the Governor will veto any windfall profits legislation that makes it out of the Legislature and onto his desk.

-Edison and the Governor must agree to modify the MOU to indicate that, if the State purchases Edison’s transmission, it will turn operation and control of the transmission to a truly independent third-party (e.g., TransElect) subject to FERC jurisdiction.
+Edison and the Governor must agree to modify the MOU to indicate that other parties (e.g., TransElect) will have an opportunity to match the State’s purchase price for Edison’s transmission network.
+At a minimum, all operations of Edison’s transmission network will be fully subject to FERC jurisdiction.

 In addition, the MOU must be changed to indicate that California will join a west-wide regional transmission organization as soon as one is formed and approved by FERC.